-Unauthorized use, copying or disclosure of the Software, or any breach of this Agreement will result in automatic termination of this license and will make available to EFI other legal remedies.
-In the event of termination, you must destroy all copies of the Software and all of its component parts.
-All provisions of this Agreement relating to disclaimers of warranties, limitation of liability, remedies, damages, and EFI's proprietary rights shall survive termination.
+Unauthorized use, copying, or disclosure of the Software, or any breach of this Agreement will result in automatic termination of this license and will make available to EFI other legal remedies.
+In the event of termination, you must destroy all copies of the Software, Documentation, and all component parts thereof.
+All provisions of this Agreement relating to disclaimers of warranties, limitation of liability, remedies, damages, governing law, jurisdiction, venue, and EFI's proprietary rights shall survive termination.